gerbssusd/dok/slides.md

 | | | | ✔ ★ ? |
 | | | | ✔ ★ ? |
 | | | | ✔ ★ ? |
+✔ = I know this
+★ = I need to review this
+? = I have a question about this

 ---
 layout: image-right